-Section 6 of the Indian Act sets out a person's entitlement to be included in the Indian Register.
-Section 6(1) lists the criteria for being registered.
-These criteria have been revised through various Indian Act amendments as discussed in section 1.1.1 of this legislative summary.
+Section 6 of the Indian Act sets out a person's entitlement to be included in the Indian Register.6 Individuals who are registered are often referred to as having "status."
+Section 6(1) sets out the criteria to be registered.
+These criteria have been revised through various Indian Act amendments; this is discussed below in section 1.1.1, "Historical and Contemporary Context of the Indian Act Registration Provisions."

-Section 6(1)(a.1) of the Indian Act relates to registration provisions for the following:
+Section 6(1)(a.1) of the Indian Act relates to registration provisions for:

-- individuals who had previously not been included in, or were deleted from, the registry (the "double mother" rule [section 12(1)(a)(iv) of the pre-1985 Indian Act]); - First Nations women with status who were no longer entitled to be registered because they had married non-status men unless they subsequently become the wife or widow of a person entitled to be registered (section 12(1)(b) of the pre-1985 Act); - children born out of wedlock whose inclusion on a band list was protested and the protest determined that the father was non-status (section 12(2) of the pre-1985 Act); and - women and their children who were not entitled to be registered pursuant to an order made under section 109(2), which allowed the Governor in Council to declare that a status woman and her children were enfranchised as of the date of the woman's marriage to a non-status man (section 12(1)(a)(iii) of the pre-1985 Act).
+- individuals who had previously not been included in, or were deleted from, the registry (the "double mother" rule [section 12(1)(a)(iv) of the pre-1985 Indian Act]; - First Nations women with status who were no longer entitled to be registered because they had married non-status men, unless they subsequently become the wife or widow of a person entitled to be registered (section 12(1)(b) of the pre-1985 Act); - illegitimate children whose inclusion on the Band List was protested, and the protest determined that the father was non-status (section 12(2) of the pre-1985 Act); and - women and their children who were not entitled to be registered under section 12(1)(a)(iii) pursuant to an order made under section 109(2), which allowed the Governor in Council to declare that a status woman and her children were enfranchised as of the date of the woman's marriage to a non-status man.

-Section 6(1)(a.2) entitles an individual who was born female and out of wedlock between 4 September 1951 and 16 April 1985 to be registered if the father was entitled to be registered at the time of the individual's birth or, if he was no longer alive at that time, was entitled to be registered at the time of his death.
-For an individual to be registered under section 6(1)(a.2), the individual's mother must also not have been entitled to be registered at the time of the individual's birth.
+Section 6(1)(a.2) entitles an individual who was born female and out of wedlock between 4 September 1951 and 16 April 1985 to be registered if the father was at the time of the individual's birth entitled to be registered, or, if he was no longer alive at that time, was at the time of his death entitled to be registered.
+The other condition that must be met for an individual to be registered under section 6(1)(a.2) is that the person's mother was not entitled to be registered at the time of the individual's birth.

-Section 6(1)(a.3) provides that direct descendants of those who are, or would have been, entitled to be registered under section 6(1)(a.1) or 6(1)(a.2) are entitled to be registered.
-In order for an individual born after 16 April 1985 to be registered, the individual's parents must have been married to each other before 17 April 1985.
+Section 6(1)(a.3) provides that direct descendants of those who are, or would have been, entitled to register under section 6(1)(a.1) or 6(1)(a.2), are entitled to register.
+In order for an individual born after 16 April 1985 to be registered, the individual's parents had to have been married to each other before 17 April 1985.
 In the case of an individual born before 17 April 1985, it does not matter whether the parents were married to each other at the time of the individual's birth.

-Section 6(1)(b) provides that a person is entitled to be registered if that individual is are a member of a body of persons declared to be a band by the Governor in Council on or after 17 April 1985.
+Section 6(1)(b) provides that a person is entitled to be registered if they belong to part of a body of persons declared to be a band by the Governor in Council on or after 17 April 1985.

-Section 6(1)(d) provides that a male whose name was omitted or deleted from the Indian Register prior to 4 September 1951 because the individual had applied for enfranchisement (and, if he was married, whose wife and minor children were enfranchised as a result) is entitled to be registered.
+Section 6(1)(d) provides that a male whose name was omitted or deleted from the Indian register prior to 4 September 1951 as a result of the individual having applied to be enfranchised (and, if he was married, whose wife and minor children were enfranchised as a result) is entitled to be registered.

-Section 6(1)(e) provides that a person is entitled to be registered if their name was omitted or deleted from the Indian Register prior to 4 September 1951 because
+Section 6(1)(e) provides that a person is entitled to be registered if their name was omitted or deleted from the Indian register prior to 4 September 1951 if: